nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 1.9    | &lt;xroad db password&gt;                        | (Optional)Environmental variable with the DB password in case we are using a external database
 1.10    | &lt;xroad log level&gt;                         | (Optional) Environmental variable with output logging level, could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF
 1.11    | &lt;database-name&gt;                     | (Optional) this parameter will change the name of the database 'serverconf' to 'serverconf_&lt;database-name&gt;', this is useful when we are using an external database host with an already existing database and we don't want to use it
-1.12    | TCP 5500                                  | Ports for outbound connections (from the security server to the external network)<br> Message exchange between security servers
+1.12    | TCP 5500                                  | Ports for outbound connections (from the Security Server to the external network)<br> Message exchange between Security Servers
-&nbsp; | TCP 5577                                  | Ports for outbound connections (from the security server to the external network)<br> Querying of OCSP responses between security servers
+&nbsp; | TCP 5577                                  | Ports for outbound connections (from the Security Server to the external network)<br> Querying of OCSP responses between Security Servers
-&nbsp; | TCP 80 (1)                                | Ports for outbound connections (from the security server to the external network)<br> Downloading global configuration
+&nbsp; | TCP 80 (1)                                | Ports for outbound connections (from the Security Server to the external network)<br> Downloading global configuration
-&nbsp; | TCP 80 (1),443                            | Ports for outbound connections (from the security server to the external network)<br> Most common OCSP service
+&nbsp; | TCP 80 (1),443                            | Ports for outbound connections (from the Security Server to the external network)<br> Most common OCSP service
 1.13   | TCP 80 (1)                                | Ports for information system access points (in the local network)<br> Connections from information systems
 &nbsp; | TCP 443                                   | Ports for information system access points (in the local network)<br> Connections from information systems
 1.14    | TCP 5588                                  | Port for health check (local network)